 Since 2003, over 650 student volunteers have taken part in international volunteering projects through InterVol and our partner charities around the world.
 Our volunteers have provided more than 100,000 hours of hard work, focusing on humanitarian, conservation, education and community development projects, particularly in developing countries.
 Our volunteers have also raised over £250,000 of grant funding during this time, which has gone directly to our partner charities.

-InterVol is in place to give a sustainable, transparent and ethical structure to connect young people in the United Kingdom with trustworthy, community-owned projects in the developing world.
-We want to make international volunteering projects accessible, affordable and rewarding for students.
+InterVol is in place to give a sustainable, transparent and ethical structure to connect young people in the United Kingdom with trustworthy, community-owned projects abroad.
+We want to make international volunteering projects accessible and rewarding for students.

 We maximise the long-term impact that student volunteers can have through our two-part model of volunteering, with an initial focus on local volunteering in the UK prior to taking part in projects abroad.
 We focus on overseas initiatives that build the capacity of non-governmental organisations and communities and require specific skills that our volunteers can contribute.
 Initial participation in local UK initiatives to develop and enhance existing skills in a familiar setting is therefore an important part of making sure volunteers’ time spent on international projects is impactful and ethical.